A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Results and discussion

 We show the suitability of the proposed reduced 3D-0D FSI model in describing blood and valve dynamics in the ascending aorta.
-Both the geometry of the domain $\Omega$ and of the closed valve leaflets $\widehat\Gamma$ are taken from Zygote \cite{zygote2014}, an accurate model of the physiological heart derived from scan acquisitions.
-A proper opening field $\dbar$ has been introduced on the leaflets, so that the surface $\{\mathbf x = \widehat{\mathbf x} + \dbar(\widehat{\mathbf x}), \ \widehat{\mathbf x} \in\widehat\Gamma\}$ represents the open valve configuration, with a maximum orifice area of 3 cm\textsuperscript{2} laying the physiological range.
+Both the geometry of the domain $\Omega$ and of the closed valve leaflets $\widehat\Gamma$ are taken from Zygote (cf.~\cite{zygote2014}), an accurate model of the physiological heart derived from scan acquisitions. {To define the open configuration} $\Gamma_\text{open}=\{\mathbf x = \widehat{\mathbf x} + \dbar(\widehat{\mathbf x}), \ \widehat{\mathbf x} \in\widehat\Gamma\}$ -- corresponding to an opening coefficient $c=1$ -- {we define $\dbar$ as proportional to the distance field $\widetilde{\dbar}$ connecting each point of a leaflet to the closest point to wall of the corresponding sinus of Valsalva.
+Specifically, we progressively open the leaflets along $\widetilde{\dbar}$ until a physiological orifice area is attained.
+The obtained valve configuration is shown in \cref{fig:domain}, bottom right, and has an orifice area of 2.78 cm\textsuperscript{2}, comparable with the values obtained in \cite{johnson2020thinner}. } {A possible drawback of this approach may be that the total area $|\Gamma_t|$ of the valve is not exactly constant throughout its motion, however the areas of the fully closed and fully open configuration differ by less than 1\%, and all intermediate configurations do not differ from them by more than 6\%.}

 The domain is discretized by a hexahedral mesh of about 100K elements including artificial flow extensions at both inlet and outlet.
-The elements size range from 2 mm in the flow extensions to 0.5 mm in the Valsalva sinuses.
-Blood velocity and pressure are both discretized with $\mathbb Q_1$ finite elements, and a BDF order of 1 is chosen.
+The elements size $h$ ranges from 2 mm in the flow extensions to 0.5 mm in the aortic root.
+Blood velocity and pressure are both discretized with $\mathbb Q^1$ finite elements, and a BDF order $\bdf=1$, namely a semi-implicit Euler scheme, is chosen.
 The other physical and numerical parameters of the system are reported in \cref{tab:param}.

-Regarding boundary conditions at the inlet and outlet sections of the domain we impose the time-dependent normal stresses $p_\text{in}(t), p_\text{out}(t)$ displayed in \cref{fig:pinout}, obtained from the lumped circulation presented in \cite{circulation0Dpart1,circulation0Dpart2} after proper calibration in order to be consistent with physiological pressures as reported in Wiggers diagrams \cite{wiggersBook}.
-We focus on the opening phase, up to the inversion of the pressure jump at $t=0.2$s.
+Regarding boundary conditions at the inlet and outlet sections of the domain we impose the time-dependent normal stresses $p_\text{in}(t), p_\text{out}(t)$ displayed in \cref{fig:cSystole}, obtained from the lumped circulation presented by \cite{circulation0D} after proper calibration in order to be consistent with physiological pressures as reported in Wiggers diagrams (see, e.g., \cite{wiggersBook}) {and comparable with those employed in computational works such as \cite{bazilevsHughesFd,johnson2020thinner}.}